carmenne/learningbash/bash_cookbook/README.md

 my_var="Hi, child scope" ./example.sh #My variables is: Hi, child scope
 ```
 ##### Expand variables
 Variables are explanded when used with double quotes and referenced by
 '$var' or ${var}
 ##### Get variable length
 var=123456789123456789
 echo ${#var} #18

+##### Special variables
+Certain special characters expand to system parameters.
+For example, '\u' expands to username, '\h' expands to hostname,
+and '\w' expands to the current working directory.